XavierTables/CyberSecurity_Portfolio/projects/windows-security-log-triage/README.md

 1. An Administrator password reset and account-change event.
 2. A local SYSTEM service logon that received expected operating-system privileges.

-The available evidence did **not** show a remote or interactive Administrator logon.
-I classified the activity as **expected within the training environment**, with the important condition that an Administrator password reset would require change-ticket or owner validation in a production SOC.
+The four events I reviewed show an Administrator password reset and a separate SYSTEM service logon.
+None of these four records shows an Administrator logon.
+The training data does not let me verify why the password was reset or whether it had an approved request.
+In a production SOC, I would validate the reset and review nearby authentication events before closing the case.

 ## Project Highlights